Paul Budde

 Events in 1424 – which had nothing to do with the war – became a turning point.
 Duke Henry of Gloucester fell in love with Jacoba of Bavaria, Countess in her own right of Hainault, Holland and Zeeland.
 She was married to Jan II of Brabant was this was a very unsatisfactory marriage for her.
 In the following conflicts Jacoba positioned herself against Philip the Good, she fled to England married Henry and organised an invasion army to fight Phillip the Good.
 These events became the start of the souring of the relationship between Burgundy and England.
 The Duke of Gloucester proofed to be a first class intriguer, he also stirred the political pot in England what only increased the tension between the two allies.
 The invasion had failed but Gloucester organised a second invasion which was successfully stopped by the Regent and this saw the relationship between the allies restored.
 The marriage between Gloucester and Jacoba was nullified by the Pope and in 1428 Jacoba had to sign a peace agreement with Philip, the so called ‘Kiss of Delft’.

 The final phase of the war started in 1428 when Jeanne d’Arc spurred on the French king to resist the English.
 While her heroic position only lasted a few year it revitalised the French.
-In 1430 she was captured by a Burgundian soldier, handed over to the English, who beheaded her the following year.
+In 1430 she was captured by a Burgundian soldier, handed over to the English, she was tried for heresy and burned at the stake on the market place in Rouen the following year.
 This episode of the war saw again a massive devastation of the northern part of France.
 Philip of Burgundy was handsomely paid for his support during this campaign.

 Finally in 1432 the French started to make progress, they were able to create havoc in several of the cities occupied by the English In that year also Anne of Burgundy died.
 Bedford remarried a year later with a daughter of one of Philip’s richest nobles, without his consent which – in the tradition of the Middle Ages – was yet another blow to the alliance.
 Philip started to distance himself from Bedford.
 He was worried that a weakened English power could look for a compromise with the Dauphinists, so instead he started diplomatic talks with them.
 In 1433 he tried to arrange – with the support of the Pope – a settlement between the three parties England, Burgundy and Dauphinists.
 The English were not enthusiastic and this undermined the position of the Regent.
 He was unable to raise enough money for the war effort, and English troops in France were close to starvation, which led to mutinies in Calais in 1431 and 1441, there were more chevauchées, massacres and peasant revolts.